The drug culture in the UK has risen immensely over the years, and the use of drugs seems to increase even more so during festival season.

 Nitrous Oxide (laughing gas)

 The sensation of relaxation, happiness and euphoria seem great at the time, but the reality is that the risk of death is high with laughing gas.
 This is because it restricts the flow of oxygen to the brain.
-Consuming this drug regularly can also result in nerve damage, creating difficulty for even the most simple tasks such as walking.
+Consuming this drug regularly can also result in nerve damage, creating difficulty for even the simplest tasks such as walking.

 The newest drug on the market, new psychoactive substances, also known as legal highs, are supposed to mimic the effects of the other drugs.
 We are currently unsure of the exact effects on the brain and body, but what we do know is that they are far from harmless, and can lead to hallucinations, anxiety, suicidal thoughts, confusion, aggression and seizures, all similar health risks to the other drugs.